void

 Vaněk is mentioned 148 times in The Good Soldier Švejk.

 Vaněk is the accounting sergeant at the staff of 11.
 Kompanie in Királyhida, in civilian life a chemist from Kralupy.
 He is depicted as a rather cynical reserve officer, looking after himself first and foremost.
-It is later revealed that he has served with three march companies already, in Serbia and in the Carpathians.
-Oberleutnant Lukáš reveals that he enjoys a tipple or two.
+Moreover, he enjoys a tipple or two.
+His wife runs the shop when he away and later in the novel he sends here instructions.

 Vaněk is first mentioned in [II.4] when Oberst Schröder gives him the task to find a new servant for Oberleutnant Lukáš after Švejk's promotion to company messenger.
 Vaněk's first words in the novel are uttered after receiving the news about the change of roles: "May God help us all!".
 In the next chapter he meets Švejk for the first time and in the rest The Good Soldier Švejk he features regularly.